knot-system/knot-auth/README.md

-# Einwohnermeldeamt
+# Knot Auth

-A small IndieAuth authorization & token pndpoint, which is part of a larger system called [Homestead](https://github.com/maxhaesslein/homestead).
-You can install it as a standalone service, or use the Homestead installer, which also installs other modules alongside it.
+A small IndieAuth authorization & token endpoint, which is part of a larger system called **Knot System**.
+You can install it as a standalone service, or use the [Knot Installer](https://github.com/maxhaesslein/knot-installer), which also installs other modules alongside it.

 For now, this allows logging in via password.
 More methods will follow.

-This is currently in very early alpha stage. **Things will break, and are likely to change in the future!**
+**This is an early beta version!** Some things may break, or change in the future!

 ## Requirements